 Official Australian overseas war memorials are the responsibility of OAWG.

 CWGC is responsible for the care of all First World War and Second World War Commonwealth (including Australian) war graves and Memorials to the Missing outside Australia and Papua New Guinea.

-These memorials are maintained on a regular basis and a programme of specific works is drawn up each year to cover major repairs, enhancements and new projects.
+These memorials are maintained on a regular basis and a program of specific works is drawn up each year to cover major repairs, enhancements and new projects.
 Any urgent repair requests are addressed as soon as possible.

-The OAWG is responsible for the care of all war graves, commemorations and memorials to the Missing for Australians who have died in conflicts since the Second World War.
+The OAWG is responsible for the care of all war graves, official commemorations and Memorials to the Missing for Australians who have died in conflicts since the Second World War.
 In practice, those at cemeteries overseas are maintained by arrangement between OAWG and the organisation in charge of the cemetery or graves.
 For example:

 - Boer War graves are maintained by CWGC on an agency basis for Ministry of Defence United Kingdom